typicalcold/roblox-external-esp-OBS-hide/README.md

 3. any executor with a file system
 4. Run "pip install tk" into cmd. more about tkinter (https://docs.python.org/id/3.12/library/tkinter.html)
 5. Run "pip install pywin32" into cmd. more about pywin32 (https://github.com/mhammond/pywin32)
+6. Run "pip install websockets" into cmd. more about websockets (https://pypi.org/project/websockets/)
-6. Decent cpu.
+7. Decent cpu.
 This script may be cpu intensive and very unoptimized.

 # installation
 1. download  zip